flightaware/fa-grafana/README.md

 This repo contains setup for a Docker application that utilizes Grafana, Prometheus, and a fork of [Claws's dump1090-exporter](https://github.com/claws/dump1090-exporter) Docker images to display dump1090-fa metrics for your PiAware device.

-For now, this is intended to run on top of an existing PiAware setup and could potentially be included in a future official SD card release.
+**This is currently in development and has only been tested on a Raspberry Pi 3B+ running the PiAware 3.8.1 SD card image.**

 ![Image of fa-grafana](https://github.com/flightaware/fa-grafana/blob/master/fa-grafana-graphs.png)